 Renting an Apartment Without Proof of Income

 With the advent of the digital nomad and the perpetual freelancer, the traditional workday has been reinvented.
-Though this has opened up a unique niche in the job market, it often makes it difficult to provide proof of income when apartment hunting.
+Though this has opened up a unique niche in the job market, it often makes it difficult to rent an apartment without proof of income.

 Additionally, those who are between jobs or underemployed can also struggle to provide proof of income.
-In a modern rental landscape that requires tenants to qualify for a rental space, not having this information can be a hindrance in finding your perfect place.
+In a modern rental landscape that requires tenants to qualify for a rental space, not having this information can hinder finding your perfect place.

 Though there are many scenarios in which proof of income may be difficult to provide, it does not mean it is impossible to rent an apartment without it.